anybox/anybox.recipe.odoo/doc/first_steps.rst

 Now imagine how easily one can switch branches and redistribute a ready-to-run buildout on some dedicated support branch, Git mirrors, etc.

+The next example is on 6.1 and demonstrates both how to add specific addons directories, and how uniform it is.

 .. _example 6.1: